decred/dcrd/contrib/devtools/README.md

 Do note, however, that workspaces are local, so final submissions to the repository will still require the appropriate changes to the relevant `go.mod` files to ensure resolution outside of the workspace.

+### Docker Image Version Bump Script

+The [bump_docker.sh](./bump_docker.sh) script creates a `git` commit on a new branch that updates the [Dockerfile](../docker/Dockerfile) to the provided image and digest.
+The commit description includes the relevant details and instructions for others to verify the digest.